- Breast Implant Surgery

 If the surgery is done in a hospital, the length of the hospital stay will vary based on the type of surgery, the development of any complications after surgery and your general health.
 The length of the hospital stay may also depend on the type of coverage your insurance provides.

 Before surgery you should have a consultation with your surgeon.
 Be prepared to ask questions about the surgeon’s experience, your surgery and expected outcomes.
 The FDA has provided a list of questions that may help guide your discussion.
-The surgeon should be able to discuss whether you are a good candidate for breast implants, the different type of implants, options for size, shape and placement based on your particular circumstances, as well as the risks and benefits of implant surgery.
+The surgeon should be able to discuss whether you are a good candidate for breast implants, the different type of implants, options for size, shape, surface texture, and placement based on your particular circumstances, as well as the risks and benefits of implant surgery.
 The surgeon should also be able to provide you with before and after pictures of other patients to help you better understand your expectations and potential outcomes from surgery.

 During the consultation you will need to discuss your medical history, including any medical conditions or drug allergies you may have.
 You should also discuss any previous surgeries you’ve had, especially to the breast, and what drugs you are currently taking, including supplements, herbal and over-the-counter (OTC) medications.